What Is the Best Route to Climb Kilimanjaro?

 Tips for Choosing the Right Route

-• Consider your fitness and experience.
+• Consider your fitness and experience—some routes are more physically demanding.

-• Think about scenery preferences—forest, moorland, glaciers.
+• Think about your scenery preferences—forest, alpine desert, glaciers.